Tully Church

 Tully Church is an ancient church in County Dublin, Ireland.

 Location

-Tully Church lies in Laughanstown (Baile an Locháin; variously spelled Lehaunestown, Lehaunstown); it is located in Dún Laoghaire-Rathdown, 500 m south-southeast of Laughanston Luas stop (Green Line).
+Tully Church lies in Laughanstown (Baile an Locháin; variously spelled Lehaunestown, Lehaunstown); it is located in Dún Laoghaire–Rathdown, 500 m south-southeast of Laughanstown Luas stop.

+Following redevelopment of the surrounding area, the church, its graveyard and the nearby high cross were incorporated into the 9-hectare Tully Park which opened in May 2023.